BioHPC/CSCI2100F19/docs/syllabus.md

 [https://biohpc.github.io/CSCI2100F19/](https://biohpc.github.io/CSCI2100F19/) will be used to announce schedules, slides, assignments, and news.

 ### Git
-[GitHub Classroom](https://classroom.github.com/classrooms) could be used to submit some assignments.
+Our SLU CS GitLab or [GitHub Classroom](https://classroom.github.com/classrooms) could be used to submit some assignments.
 The instructor will provide further info if we use the GitHub Classroom.

 ### Blackboard:
 Blackboard could be used to post grades.